rizarakhmat/BattleShip-ob-Blockchain/README.md

 # BattleShip game based on Blockchain
-BattleShip game implemented on Etherium Blockchain
+BattleShip game implemented with MerkleTree structure to prevent falsifications with results of ship coordinations.

-## aim of the project
+## Aim of the project
 The aim of the project is to develop the Battleship game on Ethereum blockchain.
 The blockchain is exploited:
 • to guarantee that the initial choice of the ship locations made in the placement phase is not modified by a cheater after the placement phase;